 Additional 13.3.1 updates fix bugs related to iPhone 11 and iPhone 11 Pro Deep Fusion photo editing delays, fix remote image and undo dialog issues in Mail, fix a camera glitch when using FaceTime, resolve push notifications over Wi-Fi, and fix distorted sound in CarPlay when making phone calls in some vehicles.
 It also now supports Indian English Siri voices for HomePod.

-The iOS 13.3.1 update includes 21 new security patches, so if you’re running an older version of iOS 13, you should update to this new one.
-The update for iPadOS 13.3.1 is identical, except for features that iPads don’t have such as ultra-wide camera, CarPlay, Ultra Wideband, and HomePod.
+The iOS 13.3.1 update includes 21 new security patches, so if you’re running an older version of iOS 13, you should update.
+The update for iPadOS 13.3.1 is identical, except for features that iPads don’t have, such as an ultra-wide camera, CarPlay, Ultra Wideband, and HomePod.

-There have also been scattered complaints about interface lag, app issues for both native and third-party apps, AirPlay issues, Touch ID and Face ID issues, and battery drain, as well as lockups, freezes, and crashes in Exchange, HomePod, iMessage, Wi-Fi, Bluetooth, and CarPlay.
+There were also scattered complaints about interface lag, app issues for both native and third-party apps, AirPlay issues, Touch ID and Face ID issues, and battery drain, as well as lockups, freezes, and crashes in Exchange, HomePod, iMessage, Wi-Fi, Bluetooth, and CarPlay.

 One way to mitigate those issues is to actually prepare for the download, which is a fairly hefty 200MB for a dot update from 13.3, and even larger for those who skipped previous updates.
 Make sure you have enough free space on your iPhone to install the update, and as always, be sure to back up your data before getting started.